-The Board of Directors is responsible for setting and monitoring the Company's strategy, supervising the management of Maven Income and Growth VCT 3 PLC and looking after the interests of its Shareholders.
-The Board consists of five non-executive Directors, the majority of whom are independent of the Manager.
-The biographies set out below indicate the Directors' range of investment, commercial and professional experience.
+The Board of four Directors, all of whom are non-executive and considered by the Board to be independent of the Manager, supervises the management of Maven Income and Growth VCT 5 PLC and looks after the interests of its Shareholders.
+The Board is responsible for setting and monitoring the Company's strategy, and the biographies set out below indicate the Directors' range of investment, commercial and professional experience.
 Further details are also provided in the Directors' Report and in the Statement of Corporate Governance.